wildandhya/ZwalletApps/README.md

 ## Description

-Zwallet is a mobile digital payment application that can transfer money to people who contact you on your cellphone.
-Zwallet also comes with a PIN security
+Zwallet is a mobile digital payment application that can transfer money and is equipped with a PIN security during the transfer process

 ## Features